Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

-Since collected data are usually massive, heterogeneous, and with high noises, these data must be pre-processed through data cleaning, data reduction and data fusion processes, before actual utilization and potential storage.
-To guarantee data security and privacy, existing tools of cybersecurity, blockchain and other privacy-preserving mechanisms can be applied.
-For data analysis and decision making, AI algorithms such as supervised learning, unsupervised learning and reinforcement learning (RL) can be employed to facilitate the HDT-enabled PH applications including personalized diagnosis, personalized prescription, personalized surgery and personalized rehabilitation.
-Finally, the communication and computing frameworks of HDT must be carefully tailored through modifications of existing communication techniques such as Bluetooth, ZigBee, molecular communication, tactile internet and semantic communication, while computation frameworks can be established by integrating novel computation paradigms, including multi-access edge computing and edge-cloud collaboration.
+For comprehensively implement such networking architecture, a variety of key end-to-end technologies are required, as shown in Fig. \ref{Net_tec}.
+Particularly, in the data acquisition layer, sensing devices such as wearable biomedical devices and implantable biomedical devices can be adopted to enable pervasive sensing.
+In addition, social networks and electronic health records can also serve as data sources to abstract the physiology and psychological status of any PT.
+In the data management layer, data cleaning, data reduction and data fusion technologies can be used to pre-process the data generated in HDT, before actual utilization and potential storage.
+The big data storage frameworks (e.g., hadoop distributed file system, HBase and openstack swift) can be tailored to robustly storing HDT data.
+To guarantee data security and privacy, existing tools of cybersecurity, privacy-preserving mechanisms and distributed ledger technology can be applied.
+In the data analysis and decision making layer, powerful AI algorithms, such as supervised learning, unsupervised learning and reinforcement learning (RL), can be employed to facilitate the HDT-enabled PH applications including personalized diagnosis, personalized prescription, personalized surgery and personalized rehabilitation.
+In the communication layer, the communication paradigms of HDT must be carefully tailored through modifications of existing and emerging communication techniques, such as Bluetooth, ZigBee, molecular communication, tactile Internet and semantic communication.
+While the computation layer can be established by integrating novel computation paradigms, including multi-access edge computing and edge-cloud collaboration.